About The Fund

 We believe the UMass Amherst entrepreneurial ecosystem has great untapped potential.
 We see faculty members in labs with a passion for better solutions and students with fresh insights on old problems.
 We see alumni who are exploring countless ways for making us healthier, safer, smarter and even happier.
 For some, their energy and ideas become launch pads for transformative commercial enterprises.
 Our goal is to identify, invest in and champion the best of these UMass Amherst-linked ventures.

 Our Fund was launched in January 2017 with initial investments by alumnus Paul Manning of Charlottesville, VA and UMass Amherst.
-As of August 15, 2017, the Fund has raised $5.8 million and we are accepting additional investments through September 30, 2017.
+The Fund stopped accepting additional investments on September 30, 2017, at which point the Fund had raised $5.9 million.
 We expect to make investments of $50,000 to $200,000 over a three year investment period and harvest our investments within ten years.
 If this Fund is as successful as we hope, follow on investment funds may be created.